Daskie/qc-core/README.md

-# QCU
+# QC Core

-Q Core Utilities Library
+A work in progress